-If you are not satisfied with this shampoo, the company offers a 100 percent, 30-day, money back guarantee.
+If you are not satisfied with this oatmeal shampoo, the company offers a 100 percent, 30-day, money-back guarantee.

 A 17-ounce bottle contains a coconut-based surfactant and other ingredients, including:

 Many dog shampoos contain all natural products but not all are organic.
-This one, from 4-Legger, has been certified by the USDA as containing all organic ingredients.
-The biodegradable formula is free from detergents, sulfates, and toxins.
+This artificial aloe vera and lemongrass shampoo, from 4-Legger, has been certified by the USDA as containing all organic ingredients.
+The artificial free, biodegradable formula, is free from detergents, sulfates, and toxins.

-It is hypoallergenic and suitable for dogs with allergies and dry, sensitive skin.
+It is hypoallergenic and suitable for dogs with allergies and dry, sensitive skin and coat.
 Natural oils gently cleanse and moisturize your canine’s coat and skin, to help relieve itching.
 It can be used on dogs and puppies of any age.

 The ingredients in an 18-ounce bottle include:

 It’s worth noting that lemongrass has antimicrobial, anti-inflammatory and antifungal properties.
 It also helps repel fleas, ticks, and lice.

 User Reviews: The natural ingredients in this anti-itch dog shampoo appeal to many, who find it helps relieve their pet’s allergies and itching.
 The shampoo lathers easily and rinses very well.
 A little seems to go along way.

 It does, however, have a very watery consistency, so care is needed when pouring.
 The strong lemongrass smell lingers for days and, while some love it, others find it too strong.